 The service is really easy to use.
 And if you don't like a book for whatever reason, you can easily return it, and you can cancel your membership anytime.
 Audible is an absolute must for my reading life, and I have found that I have saved a lot of money overall on books by using Audible.

 Special Offer: Try Audible and get 2 free audio books.

 Libro.fm is an app that serves as an alternative to Audible, but it supports independent bookstores instead of Amazon.
 The app works just as well as the Audible app, if not better, both on my phone and in the car.
 I love the feature that tells me exactly what percentage I am at in a book.
 And when I reached out to customer service one time, I got a response that day from the CEO.

 Like Audible, Libro.fm costs $14.99 a month for one credit (which can be redeemed for one book).
-You also get 30% off additional book purchases, and you can cancel your membership at any time.
-Libro.fm also has a “sale” page on their website where you can pick up a great book for less money.
+You also get 30% off additional book purchases, and you can cancel your membership anytime.
+Libro.fm also has a "sale" page on their website where you can pick up a great book for less money.

 If you are an audiobook lover, there's no reason not to try Libro.fm, especially since it supports your local economy.

 Scribd is a membership service.
 For $11.99 a month, you get access to the Scribd library of ebooks and audiobooks.
 There are TONS of new releases.
 While you technically can access unlimited titles, Scribd only allows you to access about 4-5 newer releases a month.
 Still -- it's an incredible value, and I use it almost daily.